nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 7.3.5.
 Listing all leave dates: `llve`

-Displays all days where there are employees are on leave.
+Displays all leaves taken by employees.

 Format: `llve`